Annual Governance Statement for The South Hams Federation Board of Governors

-The Executive Committee (comprising Chair, Executive Headteacher and Business Manager) meet fortnightly.
+The Executive Committee (comprising Chair, Executive Headteacher and Business Manager) meets fortnightly.

 Attendance Record of Governors

-Governors have excellent attendance at meetings and all meetings are quorate; attendance records for the individual governors are published on the school’s website.
+Governors have excellent attendance at meetings and all meetings are quorate.

 Each year Governors are required to complete a Skills Audit to identify the skills, knowledge and experience to identify any additional skills or experience that the Board ideally requires.
 The outcome of the audit helps formulate opinion as to whether prospective Governors have the skills to contribute to effective governance and the success of the Federation.

-The Work Achieved by the Board of Governors in the Academic Year 2015-2016
+The Work achieved by the Board of Governors in the Academic Year 2016 – 2017

-The Board of Governors has had another particularly busy year:
+The Board of Governors has had another busy year: